Skip to content

 Lawyers

-Do you need to ask your lawyer to sign an NDA?
-Rest assured this is not necessary when dealing with legal professionals.
-Lawyers in each Australian State and Territory are obliged to follow strict rules that require them to protect their client’s confidential information.
+Lawyers across Australia must comply with strict obligations to protect their clients’ confidentiality.
 A breach of these rules can have severe consequences for a lawyer, and consequently, an NDA is not necessary.

 Investors

-The NDA would prevent the investor from using your information to compete with you by entering into business arrangements with your competitors, customers, employees.
-Sophisticated investors are rarely in the business of stealing ideas!
-It is unlikely that they would be able to comply with the terms of the NDA and still do their job.
-By asking an investor to sign an NDA, you run the risk of them turning you away altogether.
+It is not common to ask sophisticated investors to sign an NDA before your pitch.
+Sophisticated and professional investors review numerous pitch decks and may already invest in or advise a similar business.
+The NDA would prevent the investor from using your information to compete with you by entering into business arrangements with your competitors, customers, or employees.
+Sophisticated investors are rarely in the business of stealing ideas; therefore, it is unlikely that they comply with the terms of the NDA.
+Requesting an investor to sign an NDA may delay or deter their investment.

-If an investor agrees to invest in your startup, you will most likely issue them equity.
-This means they can become a party to your shareholders agreement.
-A well-drafted shareholders agreement will have the relevant intellectual property, confidentiality and non-compete protections that your business needs.
-Your lawyer can tailor these for a particular type of investor.
-All shareholders agreements should include these clauses, irrespective of whether you had your investors sign an NDA earlier.
+If an investor proceeds with an investment, you will typically issue equity and include them as a party to your shareholders agreement.
+A well-drafted shareholders agreement should contain the relevant intellectual property, confidentiality and non-compete protections.
+Your lawyer can tailor these protections to suit the type of investor or investment.
+These clauses should appear in shareholders agreements regardless of whether you used an NDA earlier

-You can request a party to sign an NDA which has been drafted to protect past disclosed information.
-If this is not appropriate for your circumstances, other legal means may still protect you including:
+You can request the other party to sign an NDA that covers information you already disclosed.
+If this is not appropriate, other legal means may still apply, including:

-• Copyright: Automatic protection of creative works that have been written down or documented in some other way.
+• Copyright: Automatic protection of creative works that you have documented in another way.

-• Trade marks: Used to distinguish your goods and services from others and once registered it will protect you from other businesses in a similar field stealing or leveraging off your brand.
-Among other things, you can register your startups business name, logo, app name and slogan as a trademark with IP Australia.
+• Trade marks: A registered trade mark protects your brand by distinguishing your goods and services from others in the market.
+You can register your business name, logo, app name and slogan with IP Australia.

 Key Takeaways